cnvrg/Blueprints/Sentiment Analysis/train_blueprint_README.md

 You can use this blueprint to train a tailored model that analyzes sentiment in text using your custom data.
 In order to train this model with your data, you would need to provide a data of text sentences and sentiment pairs.
 For your convenience, you can use one of Kaggle prebuilt datasets.
-1. Click on "Use Blueprint" button
+1. Click on `Use Blueprint` button
 2. You will be redirected to your blueprint flow page
 3. 3.
 In the flow, edit the following tasks to provide your data: